Cyril Salim Bustros

-Cyril Salim Bustros (born January 26, 1939) is the archbishop of the Melkite Greek Catholic Archeparchy of Beirut and Byblos and a former Professor at Saint Joseph University in Beirut.
-A native of Lebanon, he formerly served as archbishop of Baalbeck and later as eparch for the Melkite Church in the United States.
+Cyril Salim Bustros (born January 26, 1939) is a Lebanese Catholic prelate who has served as Archbishop of Beirut and Byblos in the Melkite Greek Catholic Church since 1988.
+He previously served as Archbishop of Baalbeck and later as Eparch of Newton.
+He is a former professor at Saint Joseph University in Beirut.

 Life

-Archbishop Cyril was born at Ain-Borday, near Baalbek, Lebanon on January 26, 1939.
+Archbishop Cyril was born at Ain-Borday, near Baalbek, Lebanon, on January 26, 1939.
 He is a member of the Bustros family, a prominent clan in Lebanese society.